VISIT IMPORTER'S WEBSITE

 Viña Maitia is located in the Maule Valley, about 300 km south of Santiago.
 This valley benefits from a sub-humid Mediterranean climate where high temperatures in the summer are cooled by the breeze from the Humboldt Current in the Pacific Ocean.
 This cool air helps to extend the growing season and allows for wines with bright, fresh acidity.

-The estate has ten hectares of very old bush vines of Pais (Mission grape), Carignan and a few other grapes.
-Some vines are over 120 years in age.
+David has very close relationships with the farmers of the vineyards that he sources from, some of which are over 120 years in age.
 These old vines are the remnants of Chilean ancestry.
 All over Chile, Pais has been replanted with international varieties like Merlot and Chardonnay.
-However, David and Loreta see the opportunity to make wines of place while helping to preserve Chile’s viticulture heritage.
+However, David saw the opportunity to make wines of place while helping to preserve Chile’s viticulture heritage.
 The vines are dry farmed, which is possible in the Maule Valley because of the winter rains.
-The wines are made with low sulfur, native yeast and neutral barrels, so that the terroir really shines through.
+The wines are made with low sulfur, native yeast and neutral barrels or concrete tanks, so that the terroir really shines through.

 Viña Maitia is a member of Chanchos Deslenguados.